IamQui/Master-Solidity/notes.md

 // forge script script/DeployDemo.s.sol --rpc-url http://127.0.0.1:8545 --broadcast --account nameOfAccountGoesHere --sender 0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266

 // To see all the configured wallets you can call the following: cast wallet list

+* cast send is the command we used to sign and publish our transaction

+* 0x5FbDB2315678afecb367f032d93F642f64180aa3 or any other address is the target of our cast send, the contract we are interacting with

+* "store(uint256)" is the [signature of the function](https://ethereum.stackexchange.com/questions/135205/what-is-a-function-signature-and-function-selector-in-solidity-and-evm-language) we are calling

+* 1337 is the number we pass to the store function.
+As we can see in the function signature, we are expected to provide an uint256 input.
+You can obviously provide any number you want, as long as it fits uint256.

+* you already know what --rpc-url $RPC_URL --private-key $PRIVATE_KEY are.
+The place where we send and the private key we use to sign.